xjxgithub/xjx-repository/README.md

 *1.upload things that are illegal.*

-*2.release things that are sensetive.*
+*2.release things that are sensetive or bad.*

 *3.break the relationship between the visitors.*